Physical mapping: Restriction site mapping

 Restriction mapping is a top-down strategy that divides a chromosome target into finer regions.
 Restriction enzymes are used to digest a chromosome and produce an ordered set of DNA fragments.
 It involves genomic fragments of the target rather than cloned fragments in the library.
 They will be pinned to probes from the genomic library that are chosen randomly for detection purpose.
 The lengths of the fragments are measured by electrophoresis, which can be used to deduce their distance along the map according to the restriction site, the markers of a physical map.
 The progress involves combinatorial algorithms.

 During the progress, a chromosome is obtained from a hybrid cell and cut at rare restriction site to produce large fragments.
 The fragments will be separated by size and undergo hybridization, forming the macrorestriction map and different contiguous blocks (i.e. contigs).
 To ensure the fragments are linked, linking clones with the same rare cutting sites at the large fragments can be used.

 After producing the low-resolution map, the fragments can be cut into smaller sections by restriction nucleases for further analysis to produce a map with higher resolution.
 PFG fractionation can be used for separation and purification of the fragments generated for small genome.

 Through different digestion approaches, different types of DNA fragments are produced.
 The variation in types of fragments might affect the calculation result.

 Double digestion

-It uses two restriction enzymes and a combination of the two enzymes for digestion separately.
+This technique uses two restriction enzymes and a combination of the two enzymes for digestion separately.
 It assumes that complete digestion occurs at each restriction site.
 The lengths of the DNA fragments are measured and used for ordering of fragments by computation.
-This approach is easier to handle for the experiment but more difficult to solve when dealing with the combinatorial problem required for mapping.
+This approach has easier experimental handling, but more difficult in terms of the combinatorial problem required for mapping.

 Partial digestion

-It uses one restriction enzyme to digest the desired DNA in separated experiments with different duration of exposure.
-The extent of digestion for the fragments is different.
-DNA methylation is a technique to that prevent the reaction at cutting sites to be completed.
-This method requires more care to the experiment.
-However, its mathematical problem can be solved by easy exponential algorithm.
+This technique uses one restriction enzyme to digest the desired DNA in separated experiments with different durations of exposure.
+The extent of digestion for the fragments differs.
+DNA methylation is a technique that prevents the reaction from being completed at cutting sites.
+This method must be done more carefully, but its mathematical problem can be easily solved by exponential algorithm.